advanced-security/github-sbom-toolkit/README.md

 Summary output will include `Skipped: <n>` showing how many repos reused the baseline SBOM.

-Notes:

-- Uses `pushed_at` from the existing org repository listing; no extra API calls.
-- A push to any branch updates `pushed_at` (may cause a fetch even if default branch unchanged).
+- A push to any branch updates `pushed_at`, which may cause a fetch even if the default branch is unchanged
-- Future enhancement: store ETag and use conditional requests, or fetch default branch HEAD SHA.
+- Future enhancement: store ETag and use conditional requests, or fetch default branch HEAD SHA

 ## Build